 CUSTOMER ACKNOWLEDGMENT AND OBLIGATIONS

-Customer acknowledges that it has authorized the Facility to be installed and operated by Interconnecting Customer in accordance with Company’s Interconnection Tariff in or adjacent to Customer’s premises.
+Customer acknowledges that it has authorized the Facility to be installed and operated by Interconnecting Customer in accordance with Company’s Interconnection Tariff on or adjacent to Customer’s premises.
 Such Facility shall be used to serve all or a portion of Customer’s electrical loads associated with the electric service provided by Company at the location identified in Section 2.1 above.
 Customer shall be solely responsible for the terms of any agreement between it and Interconnecting Customer.

 Customer shall be solely responsible for any charges incurred under Company’s electric service tariffs, and any other regulations and laws governing the provision of electric services.
 Customer acknowledges that it has been made aware of the charges and conditions related to the operation of the Facility and that the performance or lack of performance of the Facility may affect the rates and charges billed by Company for the electric power delivered to Customer.
 Copies of such tariffs are available by request to Company or on the Company’s web site.